General Minimum Requirements

 - Pop-up blocker must be disabled for the Cornerstone application.

-Please perform some troubleshooting steps, and submit the results to Cornerstone by creating a case with Global Product Support (GPS).
-Click this link to download a latency troubleshooting guide.
+Please perform some troubleshooting steps, and submit the results to Cornerstone by creating a case with Global Customer Support.

 IP Addresses and Domains

-- The IT department may need to whitelist the IP addresses of content coming from Cornerstone.
+- The IT department may need to safe list the IP addresses of content coming from Cornerstone.

 - In addition, users may need to add the Cornerstone domains (csod.com or cornerstoneonedemand.com) to their email client or SPAM filter Safe Senders list.